 17. If visiting a churchyard for family headstones and you find that of the relative you are looking for - its always worth checking the nearby headstones often other family members are buried nearby almost as if in family plots.

-1. A good supply of note paper - you don't want to find loads of information and have nothing to record it on
+1. A good supply of note paper - you don't want to find loads of information and have nothing to record it on or record on a lap top, tablet or mobile phone if you have the apps to do so.

 2. A supply of pens and pencils - pencils are essential for the archives and libraries